South Church, Andover, Massachusetts: History

 A parsonage was built for the pastor of the church in 1709.
 Rev. Phillips and Rev. French lived there until it was sold in 1811 after French's death.

 Construction of a larger, new building took place in 1734.
 On last Sabbath of worship in the old meeting house on May 12, 1734, Phillips preached from John 14:31 1.c.
 "Arise, let us go hence."
 He preached the first sermon in the new meeting house on May 19.

 Again in 1788 another meeting house (pictured above left) was built in a nearby location after receiving complaints of a long walk by members of the parish living west of the Shawsheen River.
 Despite the complaints, the new meeting house remained east of the river, only about "six to eight rods" (1 rod = 16.5 feet) away from the meeting house of 1734.
 During construction, the Trustees of Phillips Academy invited the parish to attend mass in their meeting hall up the hill.

 On December 5, 1826, the West Parish Church was built for those west of the Shawsheen River under the same Confession of Faith and Covenant.
 A total of 56 members of the South Church left to join the West Parish Church.

 The current structure (pictured above right) was built in 1860 on the same spot as the meeting house of 1788 and dedicated on January 2, 1861.
 The church, a Romanesque Revival, was designed by John Stevens and cost about $19,000.

-Today, according to the church's website, its mission is to be "a Christ-centered fellowship which celebrates the love of God."